hterminasyan/bigquery-datasphere-sac/challenges/ex2/README.md

 ## Summary

-The goal of Challenge 1 was to create two views in SAP Data Warehouse Cloud (DWC).
+The goal of Challenge 1 was to create two views in SAP Datasphere.
 The final view, "Product Sales by Country and Discount" was exposed and will be utilized by SAP Analytics Cloud to create a dashboard.
 This view provides insights into the sales of products by country and the discounts offered, which can be used to inform strategic business decisions.

 Continue to - [Challenge 2](../ex3/README.md)